 5. NordicTrack C7.5 Elliptical Cross Trainer

-The NordicTrack E7.5 is the first incline cross trainer on this list.
-With an RRP of £999 it's not cheap (although we've seen it sold for much less than this), but it provides a great workout and a range of useful features.
+The NordicTrack C7.5 is the first incline cross trainer on this list.
+It's not cheap, but it provides a great workout and a range of useful features.

-The stand-out feature of the E7.5 is the power ramp function.
-This allows you to adjust the machine up to a 20 degree incline for a more difficult workout.
+The stand-out feature of the C7.5 is the power ramp function.
+This allows you to adjust the machine up to a 20% incline for a more difficult workout.
 Changing the angle allows you to target different muscle groups, so it's a great way to add more variety to your workouts.

-Aside from the incline feature, the E7.5 is built with a 9kg inertia enhanced flywheel and a 125kg maximum user weight.
-We would have liked a slightly heavier flywheel for smoother performance, but the "Silent" magnetic resistance system with 22 levels provides ample room for cardiovascular improvement.
+Aside from the incline feature, the C7.5 is built with a 9kg inertia enhanced flywheel and a 125kg maximum user weight.
+We would have liked a slightly heavier flywheel for smoother performance, but the digital magnetic resistance system with 22 levels provides ample room for cardiovascular improvement.

 Another great feature of the cross trainer is its adjustable stride length.
 This is great for increasing the comfort of your workout or targeting different muscle groups.
-It also comes with a bright LCD display with 26 pre-set programmes (13 calorie and 13 performance), iFit Live integration, workout fan, tablet holder, and built-in 2-inch speakers.
+It also comes with a backlit 5" display, iFit Live integration, workout fan, tablet holder, and built-in 2-inch speakers.

-We think the NordicTrack E7.5 is an outstanding incline cross trainer.
-It can challenge even advanced users, while having a range of options to vary the intensity and difficulty of your workout.
-The 9kg flywheel is the only major drawback, but the E7.5 makes up for this with a variable stride length, incline feature and a highly durable design.
+We think the NordicTrack C7.5 is an outstanding incline cross trainer.
+It can challenge even advanced users, while providing a range of options to vary the intensity and difficulty of your workout.
+The 9kg flywheel is the only major drawback, but the C7.5 makes up for this with a variable stride length, incline feature and a highly durable design.

-6. NordicTrack E11.5 Power Incline Cross Trainer (Best Cross Trainer)
+6. NordicTrack Commercial 14.9 Power Incline Elliptical Cross Trainer (Best Cross Trainer)

-The third NordicTrack cross trainer on this list - and also our pick for the best cross trainer of 2020 - is the E11.5.
+The third NordicTrack cross trainer on this list - and also our pick for the best cross trainer of 2021 - is the Commercial 14.9 Elliptical.
 It's an incline cross trainer that's built to a commercial standard.
 It also has a silent magnetic resistance system and iFit compatibility, making it an excellent choice for a home cross trainer.